 Dana, also known as the Minimalist Baker, produces one of my favorite salty and sweet ice creams with this amazing recipe.
 She combines caramel, coconut, and sea salt into an irresistible flavor festival for your palate.

 While most people picture ice cream as a summertime treat, she suggests that this one can be enjoyed during any time of year…and I agree!
 It includes natural sweeteners from the seven ingredients required to make the concoction, so no worries there, either.

 Instead of going with a churn, this one sits in a bread loaf pan to chill in the freezer.
 Simple, yet oh-so effective.

-CHECK OUT OUR DELIGHTFULLY DAIRY-FREE CUPCAKE ROUNDUP NEXT!
+CHECK OUT OUR DELIGHTFULLY DAIRY FREE CUPCAKE RECIPE ROUNDUP NEXT!

 Shortbread Ice Cream with Huge Flavors

 While strawberry tastes great in ice cream on its own, it tastes even better when paired with shortcake.
 Aimee offers this sweet recipe on her blog, Wallflower Kitchen.